Alestaire/thinkful-git-ws/README.md

 # thinkful-git-ws
-For Thinkful Detroit's Git &amp; GitHub Workshop
+For Thinkful Detroit's Git &amp; GitHub Workshop this is a change ff

 Git is a version-control system that tracks changes made to files and allows for easier collaboration among multiple people hello world
 ## Git
+another change ff

 * What is Git?
   * GitHub is the most popular site for remotely saving our code and collaborating with other developers on open source projects